-Read Aloud makes life easy for teachers by transcribing the student audio and matching it to the passage for you.
-But it still makes mistakes.
-So you will want to "tune" your passage to minimize mis-transcriptions.
-In most cases you will do this by specifying "alternatives" which are acceptable mis-transcriptions.
+If this is a problem then you may want to "tune" your passage to minimize mis-transcriptions.
 In some cases you might choose to edit your passage to be easier to transcribe.
-In that case, after editing you should delete all attempts and start from scratch.
+In other cases you can do this by specifying "alternatives" which are acceptable mis-transcriptions.
 Here we will be dealing with tuning your activity by creating a list of "alternatives."

 There are two ways to see how AI is transcribing your readings, via an attempt's grading page and via the Alternatives Admin tab.
 In both cases you will want to have a few readings of the passage completed, so that you have transcriptions to work with.